 Aspartame is an artificial sweetener present in many commercial products.
 Manufacturers make this artificial sugar from aspartic acid, methanol, and phenylalanine.

 Phenylalanine can enter the blood-brain barrier, which can interfere with neurotransmitter production.
-Aside from that, aspartame is a chemical stressor that can raise the vulnerability of the brain from oxidative stress.
+Aside from that, aspartame is a chemical stressor that can raise the vulnerability of the brain from oxidative stress, which can lead to cognitive impairment.

 4. Highly-Processed Foods